 I got to the venue.
 It was gorgeous, and everybody there was more dressed up that I ever was in my life.
 Beautiful dresses, some short, some with cleavage, some with transparent fabric, some with all the above.
 High heels all around.
 Every girl was wearing a ton of make-up, and their hair was perfectly done.
 I officially looked like a dirty hippie.
 Damn.
 But it didn’t stop me from having the time of my life.
 I danced the night away, I met the loveliest people that went over backwards to make me feel comfortable, and I was treated to amazing Iranian food.
 Nilou and Ali, I can’t thank you more for letting me share the happiest day of your lives with you! ❤️

 After a few hours of sleep, it was time for the desert.
 I convinced Vanessa, Phillip and Vincent to come along, so at midday Nilou and Ali, and their friend Mohsen, picked us up.
-The Lut is the place where the hottest temperature on earth was recorded.
+The Lut is the place where the hottest temperature on earth was recorded, and for sure is one of the best places to visit in Iran!
 Its formations, known as ‘sand castles’, are stunning.
 We arrived there for sunset, to see them change colors and being reshaped by their own shades.
 Before it was dark, we set our tents and welcomed the night over dinner and a hot cup of tea.
 It was everything I expected!
 I was only sorry it was Ali and Nilou’s first day as a married couple, although they reassured me that they were happy to be there.

 After watching a magnificent sunrise from the tent, we headed to an ecolodge nearby to get breakfast.
 We met Nadia, Mohsen’s wife, who joined us for the rest of the day.
 We went to Shahdad, visited the Emam Zade Zeyd shrine, stopped to learn about qanats (a system of underground aqueducts to transport water for drinking and irrigation in the desert), and spent most of the day in a tiny oasis village.
 In this place the doors are always opened and foreigners are hardly ever seen.
 We went up a little hill to get a view from above, and then enjoyed home-cooked kookoo in the house of one of the locals.
 Another superb day!